-For many Honorlock remote proctoring customers, however, there is no going back from online assessments, as they quickly realized they could achieve the best of in-person protection with the flexibility of students being able to take tests wherever and whenever they want.
+For many customers using Honorlock’s blended proctoring, however, there’s no going back from online assessments, as they quickly realized they could achieve the best of in-person protection with the flexibility of students being able to take tests wherever and whenever they want.

 When facing the pandemic in the spring of 2020, Ken Craver, Director of Distance Education at Tyler Junior College, said “we knew when our testing center was no longer available that Honorlock would be the answer to our proctoring needs…[with Honorlock, students] don’t have to make a reservation like they used to do.
 They just log in and take the test anytime within the time window provided by the faculty member.
 It just works!”
 For customers like Tyler College, online proctoring was truly the best of both worlds.

 From the academic integrity perspective, the best online proctoring solutions go beyond just trying to equal the protection afforded with in-person exams.
 In many ways, the level of detail and service provided to an institution is significantly stronger than anything that can be done in the classroom.

-With Honorlock proctored testing, AI technology monitors the online exam live, combined with online human exam proctors that can review the exam recording when necessary.
+With Honorlock’s blended proctoring approach, AI technology monitors the online exam live, combined with online human exam proctors that can review the exam recording when necessary.
 Reports of any incidents are sent to the instructor along with the recordings to review as needed.
 Imagine getting that type of security from one in-classroom proctor!

 It’s easy to see why institutions with this tool in their academic integrity toolkit are confidently expanding their online learning capacity without fear of compromising their reputation.
 While online learning is arguably still in its infancy, its acceleration by the pandemic shows few signs of slowing down.
 You want to make sure your school is taking advantage of virtual teaching and learning, while simultaneously living free from worry about a loss of academic integrity.
 With the security of an online proctoring solution, you can do just that!

 To learn more about how Honorlock can help your institution, sign up for a demo today!